Our Mission

 222 Foundation’s programs are designed to help future leaders stay in ministry and flourish.
 In addition to scholarship and mentorship, 222 encourages student partners to participate in:

-• Events attended by 222 Foundation supporters.
-These include our annual golf outing and dinner banquet.
-We also occasionally host smaller events of 15-20 people where supporters are invited to get to know mentors and student partners on a personal level.
+Events attended by 222 Foundation supporters.
+We host smaller events of 15-20 people where supporters are invited to get to know mentors and student partners on a personal level and students are encouraged to attend these as available.

-• Producing content.
-Students are encouraged to share their stories and how they’re growing.
+Producing content.
+Students are encouraged to share their stories via short videos and how they’re growing.
 These may be published on social media, our website, and blog posts.

 How do you find mentors?

-As a newer organization, we initially identified prospective mentors based upon the people that our staff and board knew directly.
-Our second stage was to partner with churches to develop an ‘ecosystem’.
-In this case, the church provided an opportunity for the student to serve while one of the pastors or elders played the role of mentor; and 222 provided guidance and coaching to the mentor.
-In our third stage we have discovered that our current mentors have such a passion for the role that they proactively ‘nominate’ others they believe would be qualified and passionate.
-In our fourth stage, we’ve found that many of our loyal investors apply to be mentors.
+In our third stage, we have discovered that our current mentors have such a passion for the role that they proactively ‘nominate’ others they believe would be qualified and passionate.
+In our fourth stage, we’ve found that many of our devoted investors apply to be mentors.

 As we grow larger, we welcome you to consider becoming a mentor.
 If you’re interested in learning more or applying, please send us your contact information.